Secret Key Generation over Noisy Channels with Correlated Sources: Main Results

-In this section, we propose two key generation schemes for the aforementioned model that lead to two novel inner bounds for the secret key region (cf. Theorems~\ref{th:digital-key} and~\ref{th:joint-key}).
-We then study some special cases where the first scheme turns out to achieve the (optimal) secret key region (cf. Propositions~\ref{prop:sp_ln_z}, \ref{prop:sp_ln_e}, and~\ref{prop:sp_ln_yb}).
+In this section, we first introduce a key generation scheme for the aforementioned model that leads to a novel inner bound for the secret key region (Theorem~\ref{th:digital-key}).
+We then study some special cases where this scheme turns out to achieve the (optimal) secret key region (Propositions~\ref{prop:sp_ln_z}, \ref{prop:sp_ln_e}, and~\ref{prop:sp_ln_yb}).